breizhmg/dap-py/docs/Dap_py.md

 ## Installation

-The dap_py package can be installed via pip: `pip install dap-py`
+The doe_dap_dl package can be installed via pip: `pip install doe-dap-dl`

 ## Setup